 Some of these alkaloid substances (e.g., morphine and codeine) are used as building blocks in the manufacturing of pharmaceutical opioid drugs (i.e., semi-synthetic opioids).

 Fully synthetic opioids like fentanyl similarly interact with human opioid receptors to elicit their effects, but are made in a laboratory, and require access to specific, regulated chemical components for their production.2,4

 Most medications also contain other substances; some may be inert and used to bind the drug into forms that allow it to be taken orally or injected.

 Other substances may be added to help the delivery of the drug.
 For example, the transdermal fentanyl patch includes ethanol (alcohol) to speed up the rate of absorption through the skin.5 Pharmaceutical fentanyl is also available in a sublingual tablet form (Abstral), a troche or lollipop form (Actiq), and as an injectable solution (Sublimaze).3

 The Effects of Fentanyl

 Increased dopamine release is thought to accompany feelings of reinforcement or reward, and it is suggested that the release of dopamine accounts for the psychologically reinforcing effects of opiate drugs.
 The pain-reducing effects of opiate drugs are related to their similarity to natural painkilling substances in the brain, such as endorphins and enkephalins.6

 How Is Fentanyl Cut on the Street?

-However, in some cases where dealers are attempting to increase the potency of low-grade drugs, fentanyl is used as an additive to heroin.
-Fentanyl is often passed off as heroin on the street, and because it is far more potent than heroin, it can increase the risk for a fatal overdose.
+However, in some cases where dealers are attempting to increase the potency of low-grade drugs, fentanyl can be used as an additive to heroin.
+Fentanyl is often passed off as heroin on the street, and because it is far more potent than heroin, it can increase the risk for a fatal overdose.7

 The Risks of Fentanyl Use and Abuse